DevExpress/devextreme-demos/JSDemos/Demos/TreeView/TreeViewWithSearchBar/description.md

 - Set the [searchEnabled](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchEnabled) property to **true**.

 - Use the [searchMode](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchMode) property to specify whether items should contain (default), start with, or match the search string.
-In this example, you can change the **searchMode** in the drop-down menu.
+In this example, you can switch between search modes in the drop-down menu.

 - Configure the [searchExpr](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchExpr) property to specify custom search data fields.
 The default search field is [text](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/items/#text).

-The TreeView uses the TextBox component as the search bar.
+The TreeView uses the TextBox component as a search bar.
 To customize it, specify [TextBox properties](/Documentation/ApiReference/UI_Components/dxTextBox/Configuration/) in the [searchEditorOptions](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#searchEditorOptions) object.

 We do not recommend that you enable search if the TreeView uses [virtual mode](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeView/VirtualMode/) or [custom logic](https://js.devexpress.com/Demos/WidgetsGallery/Demo/TreeView/LoadDataOnDemand/) to load data on demand.
 In these cases, the TreeView may not have the full dataset, and the search results include only loaded nodes.